SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Semantics](./img/Ex3_Semantics.png)

     In the detail pane, you can now see all the columns that will make up the final table visible in the calculation view.
+This includes the new calculated column called `routeText`

 1. Build the calculation view